anawsai/CEN3031_Summer2025_Project/README.md

 ```

 5. **Test it works**
    Go to `http://localhost:5000/api/health` - you should see a success message.
-(I will put it in one of our disc chats)

 ### Frontend Setup